SantiagoIsMyName/TwitterApp1/README.md

 Describe any challenges encountered while building the app.

+Learning how to pass information between the fragments and the activities was a challenge.
+Populating the view in the Detail View was also difficult until I used Parcel.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing